cosmos/gaia/README.md

 make install
 ```

+## Cosmos Hub Archives

+Archives of the Cosmos Hub can be found on this page [here](./docs/resources/archives.md).

 ## Disambiguation

 This Cosmos-SDK project is not related to the [React-Cosmos](https://github.com/react-cosmos/react-cosmos) project (yet).
 Many thanks to Evan Coury and Ovidiu (@skidding) for this Github organization name.
 As per our agreement, this disambiguation notice will stay here.